How Old Are The "Too Hot To Handle" Cast Members?

 Last month, Netflix gave Love Island a run for its money with Love Is Blind.
 This week, Netflix upped the ante even more with another bingeable, oddly relevant dating show: Too Hot To Handle.

 While the Love Is Blind had multiple cast members in their 30s, Too Hot skews a bit younger.
 The show was filmed in April 2019, meaning some cast members were only 20 years old — and none of the contestants were over 29.
-Read on for the current ages of all your favorite (and least favorite) contestants on Netflix's horniest reality show yet.
+Read on for the current ages of all your favourite (and least favourite) contestants on Netflix's horniest reality show yet.